top of page

 6 Things to Say Instead of "Don't Worry About it" and 5 Playful Strategies for Kids to Understand Anxiety

 This is a guest blog post by Amanda Balkhi, PhD, author of the book One, Two, What Do I Do?
-A Children's Guide to Talking Back to OCD's Intrusive Thoughts.
+A Children's Guide to Talking Back to OCD's Intrusive Thoughts about what to say to anxious kids instead of "don't worry about it."

 Do you remember the first time you felt scared as a child?
 Not just the butterflies in your stomach before the first day of school, but really, truly anxious and out of control?
 A shiver in your knees, a weight in your belly, and a freight train in your heart can be absolutely overwhelming for a child.
 If you are like most of us, many of your anxious thoughts were likely met with “Don’t worry about” or “Just let it go” or even “Stop being so sensitive.”